San Luis Potosí (city): Important buildings

 Besides having hundreds of classically designed buildings, the city is also home to some of the most modern and interesting buildings in Mexico.

 In recent years the city has faced a boom in the construction of buildings and museums.
 Among the most prominent are the Laberinto Museum of Science and Arts, which was an investment of more than $200 million pesos, in 9000 m2 of land in the Tangamanga I Park.
 The project was designed by architect Ricardo Legorreta and promoted by the governor of San Luis Potosí, Marcelo de los Santos Fraga.
 It is a museum of aesthetic proportions similar to that of the Papalote Museum of Children in Mexico City, with the addition that the materials used in its construction, especially the quarry, make it a real Potosino manufacturing building.
 The floor of the museum occupies a total of 6.5 ha, which have gardens with species endemic to the region and a central source.
 Its interior is divided into a total of six rooms arranged in galleries.
 Their proportions will allow visitors to make an interactive tour that will switch themes of the art museum with samples of science and technology.

 Currently, the two tallest buildings in the city are the EME Building and the Muniz Werger Building.
 The EME Building was built in 1988 and measures 64 m to the top floor, with the spiral 75 m, with the antenna 98 meters.
 It has 17 floors, with 10 levels of parking at the street for a capacity of 1500 cars, and it houses mixed offices.
 The Muniz Werger Building, which measures 58 m for the top floor, 65 m with the spiral, and 80 m with the antenna, has 15 storeys and two elevators.
 Its construction began in 1991 and finished in 1993, and it is considered the most modern building in the city.

 There are currently two buildings under construction and five buildings in the project.
 Corporate Tangamanga, which measured 41 m, will have 14 floors; its construction began in 2005 and will end in 2008.
 This building houses offices and mixed Star Medical Tower, 40 m and will have 8 floors.

 Commerce and transportation

-Various supermarket chains operate in the city, such as, H-E-B, Commercial Mexicana, Costco, Walmex (Wal-mart, Sam's Club, Superama, Vips, Bodega Aurrera and Suburbia), Chedraui, and Home Depot.

 The principal commercial centers of the city are Plaza Tangamanga, Plaza el Dorado, Plaza Sendero, Plaza Citadella and Plaza San Luis.

 In the city, various banks also operate, such as, BBVA Bancomer, Banamex, HSBC, Banorte, Santander-Serfin, Actinver, Scotiabank-Inverlat, and BanRegio.

 The city's transportation consists of a public system, based on urban buses that move throughout the metropolitan area.

 Besides, the city contains one of the highest concentrations of taxis.

 Ponciano Arriaga International Airport is the city's main airway point.
 It is around 17 km from the city's downtown and it is the state's most important airway terminal.